sequelize/sequelize/packages/core/README-BROWSER.md

 * Run `npm run build` there.
 It creates a server-side build of Sequelize (core) and outputs it in the `lib` folder.
 The "entry" file is `lib/index.js`.

 * Run `npm run build-browser` there.
 It creates a client-side "bundle" of Sequelize (core) from the server-side build in the `lib` folder, and outputs the results in the `build-browser` folder.
-The files are `build-browser/sequelize.js` and `build-browser/sequelize.min.js` (the latter file is currently not emitted for faster re-builds).
+The files are `build-browser/sequelize.js` and `build-browser/sequelize.min.js`.

 * See the console output with the list of issues: